roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© Adam felt the sensation of smooth, soft skin against his face.
+Adam felt the sensation of smooth, soft skin against his face.
 His eyes opened and he realized where he was and what he was doing.
 He realized he was face deep in some juicy cleavage.
 He tried to pull away but she held him tight.

  "It's okay.
 This will make you feel better," Catherine breathed soothingly, reassuringly, as she firmly clutched the married man to her soft titties.
 While being smothered in warm cleavage was nice, he was a bit confused, his senses returning.